 The camera made use of 35mm film developed by Thomas Edison and William Dickson with stock provided by Kodak Company.
 This film would go on to become a standard for motion picture cameras.

-The introduction of the Leica I saw the increase of competition into the market as other major camera manufacturers looked to capitalize on the portable camera.
-Kodak entered the arena in 1938 with their own portable camera known as the Retina I, and it competed against the Leica I as well as several other newly-designed devices.
+The introduction of the Leica I saw an increase of competition into the market as other major camera manufacturers looked to capitalize on the portable camera.
+Kodak entered the arena in 1938 with its own portable camera known as the Retina I, and it competed against the Leica I as well as several other newly-designed devices.

 Over the course of the next thirty years, 35mm would become cemented as the film and size of choice for personal cameras.
-Canon, which entered the American market from Japan following the Korean War in the 1950s, also made use of 35mm film.
+Canon, which entered the American market from Japan following the Korean War in the 1950s, also made use of 35mm film in its film cameras.

 Edward Land revolutionized the industry with the invention of the Polaroid in 1948.
 The new device utilized cutting-edge technology that made it possible to develop a photograph in less than a minute.

 He joined George Wheelwright in 1932 to form the Land-Wheelwright Laboratories.
 It was here that he pushed ahead with his work and developed the first Polaroid camera.
-Much of his work was geared to the development of sunglasses, but the technology he developed went on to be used in a variety of fields from photography to color animation and even to military endeavours.
+Much of his work was geared toward the development of sunglasses, but the technology he developed went on to be used in a variety of fields, from photography to color animation and even to military endeavors.

 He would later go on to assist the American military in the Cold War with the development of photo reconnaissance technology.

-The introduction of the digital camera in 1994 changed the trajectory of the history of photography.
-The digital camera would come to dominate the market and make previous cameras nearly obsolete to the general public.
+The introduction of the digital cameras in 1994 changed the trajectory of the history of photography.
+The digital cameras would come to dominate the market and make previous cameras nearly obsolete to the general public.
 Because of this, it was natural to expect that digital photography will replace analog photography.

 Designed as a joint effort between Kodak’s Steve Sasson and Gareth Lloyd, the digital camera hit the market in 1994 after the pair found a way to digitize a captured photo that had been converted into an electric signal.